LCarvalhoUIS/TogamiCalc/readme.txt

 Admiral_Fish, for helping with testing and making a video of this Chimera, for additional testing

 Note: this is not working for Colosseum at this time.
-I will update when that is done.
+There is not a constant increase/decrease, and manipulating the clock frequency is not precise enough.

 Admiral's video guide: https://www.youtube.com/watch?v=bcARBesyEEI